 The Bluffs were, after Chimney Rock, the second great landmark the wagon trains saw on their trek westward.
 More than 250,000 pioneers traveled through the pass on their way to Oregon.
 Today, the bluffs preserve the history of the pioneer and the Pony Express (which ran through the pass) as well as being a popular hiking spot.
 Scotts Bluff rises 800 feet over the North Platte River and the town of Scotts Bluff.
 The rock formations inspire photographers.

 The staff at the visitor’s center was helpful and accommodating to the kids.
-We were ushered into an auditorium where a Ranger told us the history of the Monument.
+We entered an auditorium where a Ranger told us the history of the Monument.
 He showed us the works of William Henry Jackson, a naturalist photographer and artist who was the first person to photograph Yellowstone.
 Outside the visitor’s center, you find a short trail with wagons and gorgeous views of Mitchell Pass.